doyindevops/doyindevops/README.md

 # 👋 Hi, I'm Adedoyin Ekong

-I'm a DevOps/DevSecOps Engineer passionate about delivering secure cloud infrastructure, CI/CD pipelines, and automation at scale.
+I'm a DevSecOps & Platform Engineer with 4+ years building and securing cloud infrastructure on AWS.
+I reduced cloud spend by 60% at Elevate Apps through infrastructure consolidation, and resolved a critical production incident in 18 minutes — preventing a missed product launch.
 ---

 🚀 **Featured Projects**